NTNX INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Announces that Nutanix, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, April 19, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Nutanix, Inc. (NASDAQ: NTNX) securities between September 21, 2021 and March 6, 2023, both dates inclusive (the “Class Period”) have until June 13, 2023 to seek as lead plaintiff of the Nutanix class action lawsuit.
+Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Nutanix, Inc. NTNX securities between September 21, 2021 and March 6, 2023, both dates inclusive (the "Class Period") have until June 13, 2023 to seek as lead plaintiff of the Nutanix class action lawsuit.
 Captioned Gorsline v.
 Nutanix, Inc., No. 23-cv-01827 (N.D.
-Cal.), the Nutanix class action lawsuit charges Nutanix and certain of its top executives with violations of the Securities Exchange Act of 1934.
+Cal.), the Nutanix class action lawsuit charges Nutanix as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Nutanix class action lawsuit, please provide your information here: